 - (1) Population-based contracting.
-Health Insurers shall take such actions as are necessary to achieve the following population-based contracting targets: - (A) By the end of calendar year 2015, at least 30 percent of insured covered lives shall be attributed to a Population-Based Contract that is a Shared Savings Contract, a Risk Sharing Contract, or a Global Capitation Contract. - (B) By the end of calendar year 2016, at least 45 percent of insured covered lives shall be subject to a Population-Based Contract with at least 10 percent of insured covered lives attributed to a Population-Based Contract that is a Risk Sharing Contract, or a Global CapitationContract. - (C) For calendar years 2017 and thereafter, the Commissioner shall determine appropriate targets for Population-Based Contracts after consideration of progress during prior years in achieving the goals of this Section, and after soliciting and considering comments from stakeholders. - (D) A Health Insurer shall not enter into a Risk Sharing Contract or a Global Capitation contract unless the Health Insurer has determined, in accordance with standard operating procedures filed and approved by the Commissioner, that the provider organization entering into the contract has the operational and financial capacity and resources needed to assume clinical and financial responsibility for the provision of covered services to members attributable to the provider organization.
+Health Insurers shall take such actions as are necessary to achieve the following population-based contracting targets: - (A) By the end of calendar year 2015, at least 30 percent of insured covered lives shall be subject to a Population-Based Contract with shared savings, or with risk sharing. - (B) By the end of calendar year 2016, at least 45 percent of insured covered lives shall be subject to a Population-Based Contract with shared savings, and claims for at least 10 percent of insured covered lives shall be paid under a Population-Based Contract with risk sharing. - (C) By the end of calendar year 2017, at least 60 percent of insured covered lives shall be subject to a Population-Based Contract with shared savings, and claims for at least 20 percent of insured covered lives shall be paid under a Population-Based Contract with risk sharing. - (D) A Health Insurer shall not enter into a risk sharing contract unless the Health Insurer has determined, in accordance with standard operating procedures established in its rating manuals, that the provider organization entering into the contract has the operational and financial capacity and resources needed to assume clinical and financial responsibility for the provision of covered services to members attributable to the provider organization.
 At the reasonable request of the provider organization, the Health Insurer shall maintain the confidentiality of information which the Health Insurer requests to make its determination.
 The Health Insurer shall periodically review the provider organization's continuing ability to assume such responsibilities.
 The Health Insurer shall maintain contingency plans in the event the provider organization is unable to sustain its ability to manage its responsibilities.
-The foregoing shall not be construed to permit the transfer of insurance risk or the transfer of delegation of the Health Insurer's regulatory obligations.
+In making its determination, the Health Insurer shall evaluate: - (i) The provider organization's assets, liabilities, reserves, sources of working capital, other sources of financial support, and projections for the results of operations for the succeeding three years. - (ii) The provider organization's financial plan, including anticipated timing of income and expenses associated with the risk sharing contract, a plan to establish and maintain sufficient financial resources (including insurance or other agreements) to